Naoki Soma: International career

 On May 28, 1995, Soma debuted for the Japan national team against Ecuador.
 After his debut, he became a regular player as left-back and left midfielder.
 In 1996, he played in all matches included 1996 AFC Asian Cup.
 In the 1998 FIFA World Cup qualification in 1997, Japan achieved qualification for 1998 FIFA World Cup first time Japan's history.
 He played in all matches at the 1998 World Cup.
 He also played at 1999 Copa America.
 He played 58 games and scored 4 goals for Japan until 1999.

 Coaching career

 Soma retired at the end of the 2005 season.
 After working as a TV pundit, Soma managed the Japan Football League side FC Machida Zelvia in 2010.
 He held a managerial post in charge of J1 League side Kawasaki Frontale prior to the 2011 season.
 On April 12, 2012, Kawasaki dismiss coach Naoki Soma after performing 'far below expectations'.
 The 40-year-old coach was sacked with the club's president stating the team were performing 'far below expectations' having aimed to win the title this term.
 In 2014, he signed with J3 League side FC Machida Zelvia again.
 He led the club to won the 2nd place in 2015 and promoted to J2 League.
+On 14 November 2024, Soma announcement officially appointment manager of Kagoshima United from 2025.